 - There is no lifetime limit on the number of SASLI FLAS awards you may receive.

 - FLAS awardees must complete certain reporting requirements set forth by the Department of Education.
 The Center funding the study will work with students to ensure all requirements are met.
-Please complete the requirements to avoid the need to repay the FLAS award.

 - Leaving the program early may result in being required to pay back some or all of the FLAS award.